-The original building permit for 273 Beacon does not indicate the name of the architect (the building permit for 271 Beacon has not been located, and the permit for 275-277 Beacon also does not indicate the architect).
-However, the permits for 279-281 Beacon, built for Charles W. Freeland in 1881, state that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also may have been designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were designed by Peabody and Stearns; he also states that they were built for G. W. Freeland, but the permits for 273, 275, 277, 279, and 281 Beacon confirm that the developer was Charles W. Freeland).
+The original building permit application for 271 Beacon has not been located.
+The building permit applications for 273 Beacon and 275-277 Beacon, which were built at the same time, do not indicate the name of the architect.
+However, the permit applications for 279-281 Beacon, built for Charles W. Freeland in 1881, state that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also were designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were designed by Peabody and Stearns).

 273 Beacon was not listed in the 1909 and 1910 Blue Books.

-In the fall of 1909, 273 Beacon was purchased by Charles Davis, Jr., and his wife, Margaret (Homer) Davis.
-The sale was reported by the Boston Globe on November 11, 1909.
-They previously had lived at the Hotel Victoria at 273 Dartmouth, and before that at 227 Beacon.
-Margaret Davis is shown as the owner of 273 Beacon on the 1912 and 1917 Bromley maps.
+On October 30, 1909, 273 Beacon was purchased from George Putnam by Margaret (Homer) Davis, the wife of Charles Davis, Jr. They previously had lived at the Hotel Victoria at 273 Dartmouth, and before that at 227 Beacon.
 They also maintained a home in Nahant.

-Charles Davis was retired; he previously had been treasurer of the Atlantic Dyewood Company.
+Charles Davis (who was born Horatio Davis) was retired; he previously had been treasurer of the Atlantic Dyewood Company.

-They continued to live at 273 Beacon during the 1927-1928 winter season, but thereafter made Milton their year-round home.
-They continued to own 273 Beacon and are shown as the owners on the 1938 Bromley map.
+The Cushings lived at 273 Beacon during the 1927-1928 winter season, but thereafter again made Milton their year-round home.
+They continued to own 273 Beacon and lease it to others.

 By 1929, 273 Beacon was a dormitory for the Old Colony School.

-By 1932, the Cushing family hadconverted the house into a multiple dwelling, either apartments or a lodging house.
+By 1932, the Cushings had converted the house into a multiple dwelling, either apartments or a lodging house.

 Among the residents of 273 Beacon was Rose Rochelle (Goldberg) Levin Glazer, the former wife of Reuben Levin and of Max L. Glazer, who lived there from about 1939.
 She previously had lived in Brighton with her husband, Max Glazer, an attorney.
 She was a pianist and entertainer who performed as (and later legally changed her name to) Rose Rochelle.

-In April of 1946, Rose Rochelle (as Rose Goldberg) purchased 273 Beacon from George and Grace Cushing.
+On April 30, 1946, Rose Rochelle (as Rose Goldberg) purchased 273 Beacon from George and Grace Cushing.
 Over the coming years, she acquired several other houses in the Back Bay and South End which she operated as apartments or lodging houses, including 271 Beacon, which she acquired in September of 1955 and sold in July of 1957.

-In November of 1960, she transferred 273 Beacon and several other properties to herself as trustee of the Rochelle Realty Trust, the beneficiaries of which were her brothers, Abraham F. Goldbeck and Carl Goldberg; her sisters, Evelyn (Goldberg) Nectow and Gertrude (Goldberg) Sohn; her niece, Helen Brown, the daughter of Louis Goldberg; and the children of her brother, Robert Golden.
+On November 4, 1960, she transferred 273 Beacon and several other properties to herself as trustee of the Rochelle Realty Trust, the beneficiaries of which were her brothers, Abraham F. Goldbeck (Goldberg) and Carl Goldberg; her sisters, Evelyn (Goldberg) Nectow and Gertrude (Goldberg) Sohn; her niece, Helen Brown, the daughter of Louis Goldberg; and the children of her brother, Robert Golden (Goldberg).